 (3) The following documentation shall be submitted with the plan:

-(a) Proof of the owner's title to the property, e.g. a copy of the deed to the property.
+(a) Proof of the owner's title to the property; e.g., a copy of the deed to the property.
 If the site is subject to easements, information on applicable easements should be provided.

-(b) A list prepared by the Assessors showing the Assessor's parcel numbers, names and addresses of all owners of property abutting upon the land included in the site plan as they appear on the most recent Tax Assessor's list;
+(b) A list prepared by the Assessors showing the Assessor's parcel numbers, names and addresses of all owners of property abutting upon the land included in the site plan as they appear on the most recent Tax Assessor's list.

-(c) Five paper copies of the plan, five copies of the plan in reduced size of approximately 11 inches by 17 inches, 10 copies of the required documentation;
+(c) Five paper copies of the plan, five copies of the plan in reduced size of approximately 11 inches by 17 inches, 10 copies of the required documentation.

 (d) An impact statement as provided in § 420-3.4 (15 copies).